 Millennials are the key target segment

 In the current food delivery business, millennials occupy a major part of the target audience.
-More than 2/3rd of the population prefers ordering food online or takeaways from restaurants.
+More than 2/3rd of the population prefers ordering food online system or takeaways from restaurants.
 So, your food delivery business needs to devise strategies to catch their attention and work towards fulfilling the growing demands.
 Understand what they are looking for and come up with ideas that could meet their needs.

 New delivery channels